Moral defeat of Kejriwal - PakObserver

 Moral defeat of Kejriwal

-The Indian Election Commission’s recommendation to President Ram Nath Kovind to disqualify 20 legislators of the Arvind Kejriwal-led ruling Aam Aadmi Party (AAP) in Delhi over corruption, has come as a huge blow to the party.
+The Indian Election Commission’s recommendation to President Ram Nath Kovind to disqualify 20 legislators of the Arvind Kejriwal-led ruling Aam Aadmi Party (AAP) in Delhi over the Office of Profit issue, has come as a huge blow to the party.
 Though the development does not threaten the AAP government as it has 66 MLAs in the 70-member Assembly, with the halfway mark being 36, it is a moral defeat of Delhi Chief Minister Arvind Kejriwal.